Constellation-Labs/documentation-hub/validate/validator/get_started.md

 - [manual installation](#manual-installation)

 #### Cloud Provider
-Utilizing a Cloud Provider to build your Node on to of, it the most common option.
-Choose a Provider that meets your requirements, build an Instance, and then creating a Node on top of your cloud instance.
+Utilizing a Cloud Provider to build your Node is the most common option.
+Choose a provider that meets your requirements, build a VPS instance, download nodectl or manually install dependencies, and then create your Node.

 #### Hosting Provider
 Utilize a Hosting Provider to handle a dedicated server to run your Node on top of.